enterpriseDomain/ClassMaker/README.md

 ClassSupplier is a Java library allowing to make code programmatically.

-It generates, builds and loads the Java classes that conform the dynamic EMF model provided.
+It generates, builds and loads the Java classes that conform the model provided.

 Example:

-    // Model EPackage
+    // Model EMF EPackage
     EPackage modelEPackage = EcoreFactory.eINSTANCE.createEPackage();
     modelEPackage.setName("library");
     modelEPackage.setNsPrefix("library");